hneemann/yagi/README.md

 names became longer, the comments move around in the generated code.
 So at the moment the comments are simply removed from the generated code, which makes the code harder to read.

-An other open issue are the special properties of the types: You can write a template which compares two values to check whichever is greater.
+Other open issues are the special properties of the types: You can write a template which compares two values to check whichever is greater.
 If you replace the template type by a struct you will get compile time errors because structs are not comparable in that way.